Curricular Practical Training (CPT) for F-1 Students

 • Plan head.
 CPT authorization takes 1-2 weeks for the IC to process and requires several documents that may take you time to compile.

-• Take the CPT Certification Course and print your Curricular Practical Training (CPT) Certificate
+• Take the CPT Certification Course and save your Curricular Practical Training (CPT) Certificate as a PDF.

 • Speak with your company/employer and obtain a Detailed Training Description